zuzuleinen/jobber/README.md

 ## About

 **jobber** is a CLI tool for searching tech jobs in Berlin area.
 Stop browsing and let jobber do the work for you.
 After install, the tool will search for jobs on [StackOverflow](http://stackoverflow.com/) and [berlinstartupjobs.com](http://berlinstartupjobs.com/) based on your preferences.
-Once it finds a new job it will send it to your email.
+Once it finds a new job it will send you an e-mail.

 ## Requirements